metarank/metarank/doc/supported-ranking-models.md

 LambdaMART is a Learn-to-Rank model, optimizing the [NDCG metric](https://en.wikipedia.org/wiki/Discounted_cumulative_gain).
-There is a [Lambdamart in Depth](https://softwaredoug.com/blog/2022/01/17/lambdamart-in-depth.html) article by [Doug Turnbull](https://softwaredoug.com) describing all the details how it works.
-In a simplified way, LambdaMART in the scope of Metarank:
+There is a [Lambdamart in Depth](https://softwaredoug.com/blog/2022/01/17/lambdamart-in-depth.html) article by [Doug Turnbull](https://softwaredoug.com) describing all the details about how it works.
+In a simplified way, LambdaMART in the scope of Metarank does the following:
 1. Takes a ranking and some relevancy judgements over items as an input (judgements can be implicit, like clicks, or implicit like stars in movie recommendations)
-2. All items in the ranking have a set of characteristics (ML features, like price or CTR as an example)
+2. All items in the ranking have a set of characteristics (ML features, like genre or CTR as an example)
 3. A pair of items from the ranking is sampled.
 4. ML model must be able to guess which item in this pair may have higher relevancy judgement.
 5. Repeat over all pairs in the ranking.
 6. Repeat over all the rankings in the dataset.

-At the end, items with higher judgements should be ranked higher, making the ranking more relevant.
+At the end, items with higher judgements should be ranked higher, making the resulting ranking more relevant.

 In Metarank there are two supported library backends implementing this algorithm:
 * XGBoost: [rank:pairwise](https://xgboost.readthedocs.io/en/stable/parameter.html) objective
 * LightGBM: [lambdarank](https://lightgbm.readthedocs.io/en/latest/Parameters.html) objective

-To configure the model, use the following snipped:
+To configure the model, use the following snippet:
 ```yaml
   <model name>:
     type: lambdamart